 Benchmark uses and resemblance: The Fund is actively managed.
 The Fund uses a benchmark index to define small caps as the range of acceptable market caps at initial purchase and also as a reference for Investors to compare against the Funds' performance.
-The Fund is not obliged to hold any of the benchmark constituents and may indeed invest up to 100% of its net assets outside the benchmark.
+The Fund is

-&lt;sup>37 Information on calculation methodology of the benchmarks (e.g. net return) can be found in the Product Key Facts Statements of the Funds.
+37 Information on calculation methodology of the benchmarks (e.g. net return) can be found in the Product Key Facts Statements of the Funds.